Average Household Electricity Consumption – 2025

 Numbers for average household electricity around the world.
 Data for these countries: Canada, US, Australia, France, Japan, UK, South Africa, Spain, Germany, Italy, Russia, Brazil, Mexico, China, India, Nigeria

 We also present data from IEA.org updated for 2023.
+IEA has since moved the data away from open access, requiring a sign-up so we elected not to update this figure.
 This is in tabular form instead of a chart so you can copy and paste it.
 Note we’ve ordered it as the chart so its ranked in “kWh per household”.
 What should stand out is that the numbers haven’t moved too much.
 Canada and United States really stand out.
 We included also the number of households.
 You can see that Sweden is a much smaller country but uses more electricity than Australia or France which are larger.
 Notably Sweden’s electricity is very low in carbon because of hydro and nuclear.

 CountryNumber of householdskWh per Household (annual)